leamas/supybot-bz/README.md

 you must restrain the bugs followed using the `watchquery` command and possibly also the `firstbug` configuration option, see below.

-There is already a supybot-bugzilla plugin.
-This plugin differs in being based on the python-bugzilla package to access the different bugzillas and by not relying on parsing bugmail to find new bugs.
+There is already a supybot-bugzilla plugin [2].
+Compared to supybot-bugzilla the supybot-bz  plugin differs in being based on the python-bugzilla package to access the different bugzillas and by not relying on parsing bugmail to find new bugs.
 The net result is that the bz plugin is simpler, but also sacrifices the scalability and flexibity of the supybot-bugzilla plugin.

 Dependencies
 ------------